SwissDataScienceCenter/renku-data-services/README.md

 ### Developing with the container image

 The container image can be built to be used as a local development service (for renku_crc):
-`docker build -f projects/renku_crc/Dockerfile . --build-arg DEV_BUILD=true -t renku-crc`
+`docker build -f projects/renku_crc/Dockerfile . --build-arg DEV_BUILD=true -t renku-data-service`

-It can then be ran as daemon: `docker run -d -e DUMMY_STORES=true --name renku-crc renku-crc`
+It can then be run as daemon: `docker run -d -e DUMMY_STORES=true --name renku-crc renku-data-service`

 ## Migrations
 to create migrations locally, run alembic like